Gender Equality Commitment

 - Access to formal and community education

-- Empowered to support the Gender Equality Commitment
+- Empowering everyone to support the Gender Equality Commitment

-Please email Moreland Gender Equality or phone 9240 111 if you are interested or have any queries.
+Please email Moreland Gender Equality or phone 9240 111 if you are interested in or have any queries regarding Council's work to promote gender equality.

 This video has captions you can turn on and off using the video controls.